birdandhike.com

 Favored Habitat: Open areas with places to perch.
 Nests on cliffs and urban buildings.

 Where to Find: Fairly common around Las Vegas.
-Here, they are most often seen hunting in urban jungle.
+Here, they are most often seen hunting in the urban jungle and on cliffs above the Colorado River.
 Out in the desert, listen for them -- they are often heard long before they are seen.

 Peregrine Falcon (Falco peregrinus)